esamattis/blog/source/_posts/2013-03-25-asynchronous-module-loading-with-browserify.markdown

 And in app code just use `var $ = require("./jquery-or-zepto");` to get the correct one depending on the bundle we loaded.

+## Putting it all together

+I've uploaded a more real worldish example on [github pages][carcounter] using the techniques presented here.
+It will also serve as a decent Backbone.js and Handlebars example with Browserify.
+It's heavily commented so it should be easy to follow even if you don't know/care anything about Backbone or Handlebars.

+Open up devtools from your browser and look at the network tab to see how bundles are loaded.
+Sources are also available on [Github][carcounter-src].